 How Does A Toilet Work From Inside

 Let’s start with an overview by familiarizing yourself with the basic workings of a toilet.
-See the following image for a visual reference.
 A toilet has two sets of parts: the tank and the bowl.

 Mechanism Explanation Of Each Toilet Part